The Confident Eater

-Many parents reach the point where they are totally stuck and out of ideas.
-They have spent weeks, months, years living with a child who struggles to eat variety.
+Many parents reach the point where they are totally stuck and out of ideas after weeks, months, years living with a child who struggles to eat variety.

-At the start they use their own experience to test out ways to improve their child’s eating.
+Initially, parents use their own experience to try to improve their child’s eating.
 If they come from a background of ‘old school’ tactics this usually means the parent should be in charge and the child should do what they say.
 If not, there are consequences.

 Long term, however, for any child it is rarely helpful.
-I have spoken to countless parents who have traumatic memories of these sort of methods.
+Parents themselves often have traumatic memories of these sorts of methods.

 Once a parent exhausts their own ideas they look to friends and relatives.
 The issue is that what may work for an averagely competent eater is often unhelpful or even worse, exacerbates problems for a more challenged eater.